How Enlightened was the Enlightenment?

 ‘Know then thyself, presume not God to scan

-The proper study of
+The proper study of Mankind is

 There is also a connection between humanism and the new astronomical knowledge (the new helio-centred vs. the old geo-centred model – see next week).
 Reason and experience were the new paths to knowledge.
 This point is expanded below.